About thirty years ago I checked into treatment for my alcoholism and addictions to other drugs. It was a terrific relief.

 In my own case getting sober was pretty much a walk in the park, to the point that I was almost embarrassed about it.
 There was a simple reason for that: I wasn’t really sober.
 I was abstinent from alcohol and other drugs.
 I gave lip service to recovery.
 I even thought I was in recovery, but I had held on to a process addiction that has been a part of me for many years longer than my chemical addictions.
 I simply accelerated the other addiction, and hardly even noticed the loss of the alcohol and drugs.

-About five or six years ago I began to realize I had issues.
-Already thoroughly enmeshed, I managed to mostly ignore the signs that were popping up all around me: things not accomplished, complaints from family about my attitudes and behavior, and many others.
-Eventually, my issues were brought to my attention in a manner I couldn’t ignore, and it became clear that I needed to start dealing with them not immediately, but instantly.
+At about 18 or 20 years “sober” I began to realize I had outside issues — big time outsite issues.
+For quite a while I managed to mostly ignore the signs that were popping up all around me: things not accomplished, complaints from family about my attitude and behavior, and many others.
+Eventually, my issues were brought to my attention in a manner I couldn’t ignore, and it became clear that I needed to start dealing with them — not immediately, but instantly.

 As a direct result, I lost work, a lot of money, the respect of my wife of (at that time) 32 years, and a huge chunk of denial.
 I began attending another fellowship, found a therapist, and started the first real battle of my life.

 And, like any good addict, I started trying to do it my way again.
-After about six months, it became clear that I wasn’t progressing much, and I sought treatment — thirty-three years after I (supposedly) first got clean and sober, and technically without relapsing, as I was still abstinent from alcohol and other drugs!
+After about six months, it became clear that I wasn’t progressing much, and I sought treatment — twenty-three years after I (supposedly) first got clean and sober, and (technically) without relapsing, since I was still abstinent from alcohol and other (chemical) drugs.

 Treatment wasn’t a magic bullet, but it did create a tiny bit of humility.
-I’ve been nurturing the humility, listening to other folks, and using the tools of recovery: reading, meditation, phone calls, building a support system and using it.
-I hit plenty of meetings, have gotten a sponsor and I’m really working on the steps.
+I’ve been trying to nurture the humility, listen to other folks, and use the tools of recovery: reading, meditation, phone calls, building a support system, phone calls, working the steps, phone calls, and the other well-known tools that are often neglected due to ego and hubris.
+I hit plenty of meetings, got a sponsor and really worked on the steps.
 I seem to be getting better, slowly.

 Other stuff’s getting better too.
-My marriage, now in its 36th year, is better than it has ever been.
-My relationships with other people are real because I’m no longer afraid to let them know who I really am.
-People seek me out because — I guess they want what I have!
-Lord knows what that is, but I seem to have them fooled.
-Or maybe I just can’t believe yet that I’m becoming the person I always wanted to be.
+My marriage, now approaching its 40th year, is better than it has ever been.
+My relationships with other people are real, because I’m no longer afraid to let them know who I really am.
+People seek me out because — gee, I guess they want what I have!
+Lord knows what that is, but I seem to have them fooled, or maybe I just can’t believe that I’m beginning to become the person I always wanted to be.

-Anyway, I’m grateful for everything that got me where I am today.
-I’m sorry that I had to drag anyone else through the mud along with me.
+Anyway, I’m grateful for everything that got me where I am today, but I’m sorry that I had to drag anyone else through the mud along with me.
 Hopefully, they gained from it too.
 That’s none of my business, and I’m still sorry.
-My business is trying to live the Steps in my life, especially Steps Ten and Eleven.
+My business is trying to live the Steps and principles, especially Ten and Eleven.
 I try to remember always that I’m just another bozo…crawling out from under the bus.